alexanderbazhenoff/scripts-pipelines-and-tiny-tools/backup/kvm_vm_backup/README.md

 # BACKUP SCRIPT FOR KVM VIRTUAL MACHINES

 *Running this script may cause potential data loss.
-Do on your own risk; otherwise you know what you're doing.*
+Use at your own risk; otherwise you know what you're doing.*

 This scripts allows you to perform backups of selected KVM virtual machines in various modes: active (live backup) or stopped (every VM will be off before making a backup).
 Backing up of running machines based on